-Brenda Eagan Brown, MEd, CBIS directs a brain injury school consulting program & is an adjunct professor at The George Washington University.
-She is published in the field of concussion in schools, presents nationally & internationally, and has served on expert panels for both the CDC & IOM committees.
-She spearheaded the development of the Return to Learn Concussion Management Team (CMT) Model in her state, training over 1,100+ school district academic focused concussion teams since 2013.
+Brenda Eagan Brown, MEd, CBIS directs a statewide brain injury school consulting program, is an adjunct professor at The George Washington University, & is currently obtaining her doctorate at Johns Hopkins University.
+She is published in the field of concussion in schools, presents nationally/ internationally, and has served on expert panels for both the CDC & IOM committees.
+She spearheaded the development of the Return to Learn Concussion Management Team Model in her state, training over 1,200+ school district academic focused concussion teams since 2013.
 The program she runs was featured in the Wall Street Journal.
 She is also the also the sibling of a severe TBI survivor.

 Return to Learn Before